jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

   * Use this [referral link](https://m.do.co/c/ac62c560d54a) to get $10 in credit
 * Create a new Project called : `digital-ocean-project`
 * Make sure you select the Project called `digital-ocean-project` and proceed to next step
-* Go to "Marketplace" on the left tab.
+* Go to "Discover".."Marketplace" on the left tab.
 * Under "Find a Solution" click the "Kubernetes - New" tab.
 * Click the "[Kubernetes Monitoring Stack](https://cloud.digitalocean.com/marketplace/5d163fdd29a6ab0d4c7d5274?i=9ca3ac)"
 * Select "Create Cluster"
 * Choose a datacentre region: `Singapore`
-* Choose a name: `digital-ocean-cluster`
+* Choose a name:
+  * Enter Cluster name: `digital-ocean-cluster`
 * Go to bottom of page and select "Create Cluster"
   * Cluster build usually takes four minutes